HevaWu/HevaWu.github.io/_posts/2021-08-29-Learning-Record-of-100-Days-of-SwiftUI.md

 - `GeometryReader` is given one value inside its layout closure, which is a `GeometryProxy` containing layout information
 - `.background(GeometryReader { geo -> Color in })` is one way to get subview's content geo value
+- When setting offset/degree on SwiftUI.Image, use `Double` rather than CGFloat to keep safe
 ## Day 93

 [Practice Code](https://github.com/HevaWu/100DaysOfSwiftUI/compare/v0.92.0...v0.93.0)